antonchakley/sdr-content-brightness/README.md

 * It supports Windows themes and looks good with both dark and bright Windows themes, and it uses Windows accent colors so it feels  in place with your OS.

-* It supports DPI scaling, so it should look sized right on high-DPI monitors (which modern HDR monitors usually are).
+* It supports DPI scaling, so it should look clean on high-DPI monitors (which modern HDR monitors usually are).
 <p align="center">